 - Not Enough Doctors?
 How The Medical Education System Is Contributing To The Shortage

 - 'Completely Unique': Cave-Dwelling Female Insects Have Penises

 Hosts, Reporters and Producers

-Keith was born and raised in Winston-Salem, North Carolina.
-He attended UNC-CH between 1980 and 1984 where he earned a BA in English and Philosophy.
+Keith Weston was born and raised in Winston-Salem, North Carolina.
+He attended UNC-CH where he earned a BA in English and Philosophy in 1984.
 Keith has always had an interest in radio.
 He built an AM transmitter from a Radio Shack kit when he was 7 and began broadcasting to his neighbors.

 Since then he's worked in both commercial and non-commercial radio - from classic rock to country music - landing at WUNC in 1987.
 Keith hosted classical music and co-hosted the afternoon mix of jazz, classical, folk, and news on WUNC until 2001.
 Since then he's been a producer/director for The State of Things and currently is the station's web master and Back Porch Music host on Sunday evenings.